saper0/saper0.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

+Hello, welcome to my corner of the web!

 I am a machine learning researcher having broad interests spanning from theoretical machine learning over learning on graphs to optimization.